-A Lovely Planet contributors Sarah and James give their perfect two week Borneo itinerary.
+A Lovely Planet contributors Sarah and James offer their perfect two week Borneo itinerary.

-Ice Tea or Teh Tarik (£1) can be found anywhere.
+Ice Tea or Teh Tarik can be found anywhere.
 Beer is harder to find as Malaysia is predominantly a Muslim country.
-Generally, you will only be served in high-end bars or hotels costing around 20MYR (£4) for one beer, or 8MYR (£1.50) from 7-Eleven.
+Generally, you will only be served in high-end bars or hotels.

 If you love coffee we recommend trying the local “Kopi”, however, we always find ourselves drawn to more western coffee places for a ‘treat’ and to enjoy the AC.
-But here you’ll pay western prices, around 10MYR (£3), so make sure it’s a good one.
-We vouch for Nook Cafe and Eat Play Woo.
+But here you’ll pay western prices, so make sure it’s a good one.
+We vouch for Nook Cafe.

-For a day trip take a ferry from the harbour for 30MYR (£6).
+For a day trip take a ferry from the harbour.
 Gaya, Sapi and Manukan islands are only a ten-minute boat ride away.
-We chose diving (of course) joining Down Below Adventures, a company with a base at Manukan and Gaya island.
+We chose diving, joining Downbelow Adventures, a company with a base at Manukan and Gaya islands.

-Meeting at the harbour, we were taken to Gaya Island from where the dives operate.
+Meeting at the harbour, we were taken to Gaya Island, where the dives depart from.
 It’s a quiet island with beautiful views looking out into the ocean and back to the city.
 Here you can even spot the famous Proboscis monkeys hanging out in the trees.

 The variety of soft coral here is impressive for reefs so close to the mainland.
 We highly recommend hiring a torch so you can experience these in all their colourful beauty.

 Downbelow adventures also have an office at Manukan island resort.
 A perfect place for a lovely surface interval in their relaxing pool, bliss!

 You can find huge Cuttlefish here along with colourful and interesting nudibranch.